thenuwij/UniVise/README.md

 The broader platform was built in collaboration with a parallel Honours thesis by [David Choi](https://github.com/dchoi03), which focused on AI-powered university guidance for high school students.
 Together, the system supports both prospective and current university students through separate advisory pathways.

----

-## Status

-The platform is deployed and maintained at [uni-vise.com](https://uni-vise.com).
-The source is published for reference rather than for self-hosting, because it depends on provisioned Supabase infrastructure and institutional data.

----

-## Screenshots

 **Dashboard** — the planning hub, with top career matches ranked by suitability and salary range.

 ![UniVise dashboard showing the academic planning hub with roadmap and program transfer entry points, above a ranked list of career matches](docs/images/dashboard.png)